Phala-Network/phala-wiki/content/docs/khala-mining/4-1-How-to-get-better-peers-connectivity.md

 #### Destination NAT, DMZ, or UPnP

-You can configure destination NAT to expose the ports that your nodes listening.
+You can configure destination NAT to expose the ports that your nodes listening to.
 Some of the network devices designed for home use may let you config a DMZ host which will receive all incoming datagrams that not being known to any connection.

 Some of the network devices designed for home use may also be able to listen to UPnP which can help the configuration of destination nat.
 But the use of UPnP is often problematic and not safe.
 So the UPnP should be only considered as the last resort.